-The flywheel should be resurfaced each time the clutch disk is replaced.
-This is because flywheels with scoring and hotspots are a common cause of clutch chatter.
-Clutch chatter is the sudden shudder that occurs when a faulty clutch disk or clutch component is initially engaged.
+The flywheel should be resurfaced or replaced when replacing the clutch disk.
+Flywheels with scoring and hotspots are a common cause of clutch chatter.
+Clutch chatter is the sudden shudder that occurs when a faulty clutch disk or component is initially engaged.
 This shudder or vibration may vibrate throughout the entire vehicle.

 A flywheel that has become out of balance will cause a vehicle vibration that increases with engine speed.
 Check for imbalance by revving a known good engine to 2500-3000 rpm with the clutch pedal depressed and feeling for any flywheel vibration.